Viggo Mortensen: Political activities

+Mortensen volunteered for the Jesse Jackson 1988 presidential campaign.

 During the press tour for Lord of the Rings: Fellowship of the Ring, which occurred between the September 11 attacks and the Second Gulf War, Mortensen appeared in an interview wearing a t-shirt on which he had written, "No More Blood for Oil."

 In 2009, Mortensen signed a protest stating that the Toronto International Film Festival's "Spotlight on Tel Aviv" program implicitly condoned the Israeli occupation and marginalization of Palestinians.
 In 2015 he donated $1,000 to Irish political party Sinn Féin.

 Mortensen endorsed Senator Bernie Sanders for U.S. president during the primaries for the 2016 election.
 After Sanders failed to win the Democratic Party nomination, Mortensen endorsed Green Party candidate Jill Stein.
-He wrote an open letter just before Election Day 2016 in which he listed the reasons he disagreed with Hillary Clinton’s policies and could not support her in the race against Donald Trump, though he thought that Clinton would be elected president.
+He wrote an open letter just before Election Day 2016 in which he listed the reasons he disagreed with Hillary Clinton's policies and could not support her in the race against Donald Trump, though he thought that Clinton would be elected president.
 He went on to narrate a documentary, The Revolution Televised, about the 2016 presidential election and the protests in the aftermath of the Democratic National Convention.

 Since 2018, Mortensen has been a member of the Catalan NGO Òmnium Cultural, a pro-independence organization dedicated to promoting Catalan culture and language in the arts and the public sphere.
 After Vox, a far-right Spanish party, published a tweet depicting Mortensen as Aragorn fighting various social movements, including pro-Catalan separatists, during the campaign for the 2019 Spanish general election, Mortensen wrote a letter to the editor criticizing the depiction saying, "Not only is it absurd that I, the actor who embodied this character... and a person interested in the rich variety of cultures and languages that exist in Spain and the world, is linked to an ultra-nationalist and neo-fascist political party, it is even more ridiculous to use the character of Aragorn, a polyglot statesman who advocates knowledge and inclusion of the diverse races, customs and languages of Middle Earth, to legitimize an anti-immigrant, anti-feminist and Islamophobic political group."

 In May 2020, Mortensen signed an open letter urging Israel to end its blockade of the Gaza Strip.
 In October 2023, Mortensen signed the Artists4Ceasefire open letter to President Joe Biden, calling for a ceasefire in the Gaza war.

+Mortensen condemned the 2022 Russian invasion of Ukraine, calling the latter a "proud and proudly independent nation, and you should stay that way".
+In 2024, he and 34 activists and celebrities signed a petition urging Congress to continue sending aid to Ukraine.
+He also showed The Dead Don't Hurt at the Mykolaichuk Open in Chernivtsi and gave his opening speech in Ukrainian.

 In May 2024, Mortensen criticized Javier Milei's Argentine government, calling him a "clown" and "a puppet of the political right".